 Keep your environment cool

 - close curtains that receive morning or afternoon sun.
-Care should be taken with metal blinds and dark curtains, as these can absorb heat – consider replacing or putting reflective material in-between them and the window space.
+Care should be taken with metal blinds and dark curtains, as these can absorb heat – consider replacing them or putting reflective material in-between them and the window space.

-- turn off non-essential lights and electrical equipment as they generate heat
+- turn off non-essential lights and electrical equipment as they generate heat.

 - Go indoors or outdoors during hot periods, whichever feels cooler.
-If going outdoors, use cool spaces considerately
+If going outdoors, use cool spaces considerately.

 - Ensure that babies, children or older people are not left alone in stationary cars.

 - If possible, move into a cooler room, especially for sleeping.
-Electric fans may provide some relief, if temperatures are below 35°C
+Electric fans may provide some relief, if temperatures are below 35°C.

 Look out for others